ChiaoThon/ChiaoThon.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Qiao Zhang, I'm an assistant professor at [College of Computer Science, Chongqing University, China](http://www.cs.cqu.edu.cn/).
-Before that, I obtained my Ph.D. degree (advised by [Prof. Hongyi Wu](https://wu.static.arizona.edu/index.html)) at [Department of Electrical and Computer Engineering in Old Dominion University](https://www.odu.edu/ece).
-My current research is about the privacy-preserved machine learning.
+Hi, my name is Qiao Zhang, I'm an assistant professor as well as a postdoctoral fellow at College of Computer Science, Chongqing University, China.
+My current research is about the privacy-preserving machine learning.

 Education
 ======
-* B.S.
-(2010-2014, major rank: 1/333) in ECE, Chongqing University of Posts and Telecommunications, Chongqing, China.
+* Ph.D.
+(2017-2021, GPA: 3.96/4.0) in ECE (advised by [Prof. Hongyi Wu](https://wu.static.arizona.edu/index.html)), Old Dominion University, Norfolk, VA, USA.
 * M.S.
-(2014-2017, major rank: 1/441) in ECE, Chongqing University of Posts and Telecommunications, Chongqing, China.
+(2014-2017, ranking in major: 1/441) in ECE, Chongqing University of Posts and Telecommunications, Chongqing, China.
-* Ph.D.
-(2017-2021, GPA: 3.96/4.0) in ECE, Old Dominion University, Norfolk, VA, USA.
+* B.S.
+(2010-2014, ranking in major: 1/333) in ECE, Chongqing University of Posts and Telecommunications, Chongqing, China.

 Publication
 ======